CoralVQA: A Large-Scale Visual Question Answering Dataset for Coral Reef Image Understanding: Pipeline

 \subsection{Human Verification}

-Although most of the question-answer pairs generated by the GPT-4o API are accurate--due to careful designed prompts--issues still persist.
+Even with carefully designed prompts, errors persist in the GPT-4o API’s question–answer pairs.
 To address these concerns, we perform a three-stage process: 1) manual verification, 2) cross-checking, and 3) expert sampling inspection.
-In the first stage, twelve students with backgrounds in marine science are recruited to review and correct the question-answer pairs.
+In the first stage, twelve students with backgrounds in marine science are recruited to verify the coral image and question-answer pairs manually and fix the errors resulted from using GPT-4o.
+Each of them needed to deal with roughly 1,000 images.
+In total, there were 12 subsets of images and corresponding question-answer pairs.
 Corrections are made based on the following criteria: removing hallucinated questions unrelated to the image; fixing incorrect spatial references within questions; revising uncertain and inaccurate answers.
 After the first stage, most issues are effectively resolved.
 To further enhance dataset quality, we implement a cross-checking procedure wherein each verified question-answer pair is reviewed by a second annotator.
-If the accuracy of any subset falls below 95\%, it is flagged for re-verification.
-In the third phase, domain experts perform a quality audit by randomly sampling 10\% of the question–answer pairs from each annotator’s contributions.
-If the sampled accuracy again falls below 95\%, the corresponding dataset portion undergoes comprehensive revalidation.
+Each student cross-checked the subset of images verfied by another student.
+If the consistency of cross-checking is lower than 95\% in any specific subset, a third inspector was assigned to check these inconsistencies again and perform necessary fixes.
+In the third phase, domain experts inspected 10\% images and corresponding question-answer pairs randomly choosen from each subset.
+If the accuracy of a subset's sample was lower than 95\% (judged by the assigned expert), that subset had to be re-verified again.
+We compiled statistics on the manual pruning of GPT-4o responses.
+During the human verification stage, we modified 13.4\% of the questions generated by GPT-4o and 56.8\% of the answers generated by GPT-4o required manual pruning.